venturec/SalesforceMetadataCSharp/Readme.txt

 Click Save.

 To confirm whether the encrypted text is decrypting successfully, on the Landing Page form, click Metadata Form.
-You should see your username(s) in the drop down and when you select one, the Security Token field should also be populated if you filled that value in the security token xml element.
+You should see your username(s) in the drop down.
+Click the Get Metadata Types button to see if a list of available metadata types is returned.